-- The District and the Federation recognize the need for an available pool of sick leave days upon which eligible educators having experienced benefit eligible catastrophic illnesses or injuries may draw.
+- 1. The District and the Federation recognize the need for an available pool of sick leave days upon which eligible educators having experienced benefit eligible catastrophic illnesses or injuries may draw.
 To this end, the District and the Federation have established a self-funded Sick Leave Bank.
 All claims are subject to approval of the Sick Leave Bank Committee.
 Intermittent leave will be addressed according to the FMLA law. - 2.
-Eligibility a.
+Eligibility - a.
 To be eligible for participation in the Sick Leave Bank (SLB), an educator must voluntarily contribute each pay period, through payroll deduction, a sum which is designated by the joint Sick Leave Bank Committee.
 All money contributed to the SLB is nonrefundable.
-If at any time the District and the Federation agree that the Sick Leave Bank is not solvent, the joint committee will decide how any money remaining in the bank will be distributed.
+If at any time the District and the Federation agree that the Sick Leave Bank is not solvent, the joint committee will decide how any money remaining in the bank will be distributed. - 3.
+Membership - a.

-3. Membership

-a.
 Any educator shall be afforded the opportunity to participate within sixty (60) days after beginning employment or within sixty (60) days of the beginning of any succeeding school year.
 Part-time educators shall be eligible for benefits on a pro rata basis.
 Once enrolled, membership will be for an entire school year.
-A request to withdraw from participation in the bank must be submitted to the SLB Committee within ten (10) workdays of the first educator workday of the following contract year or during the open enrollment period during the month of September.
+A request to withdraw from participation in the bank must be submitted to the SLB Committee within ten (10) workdays of the first educator workday of the following contract year or during the open enrollment period during the month of September. - 4.
+Administration - a.

-4. Administration

-a.
 The SLB Committee shall consist of one (1) member appointed by each of the three participating bargaining units and District personnel for consultation as necessary.
 An eligible educator may apply to the SLB Committee for withdrawal of days consistent with guidelines established by the joint SLB Committee.
 Guidelines may include a minimum number of days which must be accrued before SLB coverage begins.
 Applications to the Committee shall be in writing and be accompanied by a physician's statement describing the illness or injury and anticipated date of return to work.
-The SLB Committee will review all applications for withdrawal of days.
-The decision of the Committee shall be final and not subject to the grievance procedure.
-The Committee shall submit an operation report to the District and the Federation on an annual basis.
+The SLB Committee shall be final and not subject to the grievance procedure.
+The Committee shall submit an operation report to the District and the Federation on an annual basis. - 5.
+Other Conditions - a.
+Sick leave days from the bank may be drawn only for those days of the school year as identified in this Agreement.
+Educators on leave of absence are not eligible to access benefits in the bank.
+Employees on a leave of absence are not eligible to enroll in the sick leave bank until reinstated to active status.